 They are provided primarily as a safeguard for the protection of the revenue and to reimburse the Government for the heavy expense of investigation and the loss resulting from the taxpayer’s fraud.”
 Helvering v.
 Mitchell, 303 U.S. 391, 401 (1938)

-Is an FBAR penalty really a tax penalty?
+But is an FBAR penalty really a tax penalty?
 The penalty statute is under Title 31, Money and Finance, and not Title 26, Internal Revenue Code.
 Imposition of the penalty also does not require unreported income or any tax violation.

 What should non-compliant taxpayers do?